 2. Customer Obligations.

-responsible for any consents and notices required to permit
+is responsible for any consents and notices required to

-Customer’s and its End Users’ use and receipt of the Training
+permit Customer’s and its End Users’ use and receipt of

 2.2 End User Equipment.

-receive the Training Services and access the Training Materials.
+necessary to receive the Training Services and access the

-(a) ensure that Customer’s and its End Users’ use of the
+will (a) ensure that Customer’s and its End Users’ use of

-access or use of the Training Services, and (c) promptly notify
+unauthorized access or use of the Training Services, and

-will not, and will not allow End Users or third parties under
+Customer will not, and will not allow End Users or third

-Services without Google’s prior written consent; or (d) access
+Google’s prior written consent; or (d) access or use the

-or use the Training Services in a manner intended to avoid
+Training Services in a manner intended to avoid incurring

 3. Payment Terms.